vegai/entsoe/.ai/PROJECT_OVERVIEW.md

 - Use minimal emojis in documentation and code
 - Keep documentation focused and avoid redundant information that can become stale
 - Never document directory structures or file trees - they become stale immediately and are easy to discover with `ls` or `find`
+- Lean documentation: Don't document what's obvious from the code itself.
+Only document why, context, edge cases, and non-obvious behavior.
+Type signatures and parameter names should be self-explanatory.